 Early Origins of the Fortown family

 The one which was most influential and gave rise to the name Fordham was that of Fordham in Essex which was held by William de Warrene and others.
 In the survey of 1086 the village consisted of a Mill, 6 Beehives, and 25 goats.
 It was the Norman custom that the senior son should continue the main line name, but that the second son should adopt the name of the manor.
-"A small Gilbertine priory was founded in the reign of Henry III., by Sir Robert de Fordham, [in Fordham, Cambridgeshire] as a cell to the great monastery of the same order at Sempringham, in Lincolnshire; but scarcely a vestige remains."
-CITATION[CLOSE]

 Early History of the Fortown family

 This web page shows only a small excerpt of our Fortown research.
 Another 78 words (6 lines of text) covering the years 138 and 1388 are included under the topic Early Fortown History in all our PDF Extended History products and printed products wherever possible.

 Fortown Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Fordham, Fordeham, Fordsham, Fordesham, Fordam and others.

 Early Notables of the Fortown family (pre 1700)

 More information is included under the topic Early Fortown Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fortown family

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Fortown or a variant listed above: Robert Fordham who settled in Massachusetts in 1635; Edward Fordham settled in Rappahannock Virginia in 1728; George Fordham settled in Pennsylvania in 1773.

 - Williams, Dr Ann.
 And G.H.
 Martin, Eds., Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8)

 - Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.